mrKappa27/aws-bootcamp-cruddur-2023/journal/week9.md

 Here the reference [documentation](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html).

+Do not set your environment to use VPC in this scenario, we need to be able to reach other services like ECR.

 ## Configuring CodePipeline

 AWS CodePipeline is a fully managed continuous delivery service that helps you automate your release pipelines for fast and reliable application and infrastructure updates.